`homeboy build`

 sh

-homeboy build data-machine --path /var/lib/datamachine/workspace/data-machine
+homeboy build sample-plugin --path /var/lib/sampleplugin/workspace/sample-plugin

 This is useful for: